FluidTYPO3/documentation/QuickstartGuidePart.md

 ## Fluid Powered TYPO3 Quickstart Guide

 Fed up with TemplaVoilà (which is end of life anyway)?
-Here's a squeezed guide to get you started with creating page templates and content elements using the (link: http://github.com/FluidTYPO3 text: FluidTYPO3 class: external) family of extensions.
+Here's a squeezed guide to get you started with creating page templates and content elements using the [FluidTYPO3](http://github.com/FluidTYPO3) family of extensions.

-You can code along this post or grab a copy of (link: http://twitter.com/cedricziel text: @cedricziel's class: external) (link: http://github.com/FluidTYPO3/ft3_empty text: ft3_empty extension class: external) to copy the basic structure and required files.
+You can code along this post or grab a copy of [@cedricziel's](http://twitter.com/cedricziel) [ft3_empty](http://github.com/FluidTYPO3/ft3_empty) to copy the basic structure and required files.

 ## Step 1: Install the required extensions